nish-ku-121/derby/README.md

 https://stackoverflow.com/questions/6323860/sibling-package-imports/50193944#50193944
 On how to run

-See Adx_Research.pdf for the accompanying research project.
+See Adx_Research.pdf for the accompanying full research project paper.

+See Adx_Research_Summary.pdf for a brief summary of results.

 Derby is a simple bidding, auction, and *market* framework for creating and running auction or market games.
 Environments in derby can be